 Also try to give something back: it doesn’t have immediate benefits but long-term you will be surprised at the opportunities that arise.
 I’m part of a number of membership based associations, and in particular MIPAA, the Motor Industry Public Affairs Association.
 When I started my business, I also put myself forward to join the Operating Committee of MIPAA and its Executive Team.
 Since that time, numerous opportunities have arisen from my voluntary work.
 This also applies to local charities and new start-up businesses, where I offer to do the occasional photo-shoot to help them with an event or to get their marketing campaigns started.

 How has it gone since you started?
 Have you grown, diversified or stayed the same?

 My portfolio of work is broad, and strategically so.
 I’m just as happy shooting a Cherish the Dress, Wedding or fashion shoot as I am on a commercial shoot for a product.
 Producing the best images possible, with a little editing, can really exceed a client’s expectations, and is so, so rewarding.

 Where do you see yourself and your business in a year’s time?

-If you’ve enjoyed this interview, please see more freelancer chat, the index to all the interviewees, and information on how you can have your business featured.
+If you’ve enjoyed this interview, please click here for more freelancer chat, or here for information on how you can have your business featured.